 Portland has its very own local Military Fighter Jet Squadron, the Redhawks.
 You often hear them and then see them flying over the city.
-High Resolution Photo (zoom in on the tail wing)

 What Military Planes Fly Over Portland?

-Those jets over Portland are McDonnell Douglas(currently Boeing) F-15C Eagles.
+The most common jets over Portland are McDonnell Douglas(currently Boeing) F-15C Eagles.
 A classic Air Force champion of the sky.
 These F-15’s fly out of the Portland International Airport, also known as PDX, which is famous for it’s ugly carpet.
 PDX houses an Air National Guard Base(history), aka ANGB.
 This base is home to the 142nd Fighter Wing(history).

 Difference between the F-15C Eagle and F-15E Strike Eagle?

-The C is a single seater built for maneuverability and air superiority while the E Strike Eagle is a double seater built to carry bombs and strike ground targets.
+The C is a single-seater built for maneuverability and air superiority, while the E Strike Eagle is a double seater built to carry bombs and strike ground targets.

 What branch of the military flies in Portland?

-Why do they always fly F-15’s in Portland?
+Why do they always fly F-15s in Portland?

-What about the black helicopters over Portland?
+Black helicopters over Portland?

 Okay, I lied.
 PDX’s Air National Guard base also houses the 304th Rescue Squadron and they fly black helicopters over Portland.
-They look like Black Hawks but are actually “Pave Hawks“.
+They look like Black Hawks but are actually “Pave Hawks.”
 These guys played a huge role in rescue operations after Mount St. Helens blew in 1980.